Journal Entry. Saturday, 11 February. Moore’s Law. Sod’s Law. Everything that is possible is happening all at once.

 And it did.

 I completely misinterpreted the interview question in the first activity and fashioned my own question in its stead.
+I read somewhere about some bias that explains how this might have happened.
 I have always been told by my friends and the people who aspire to know me most intimately that I should consider going into politics one day, and perhaps I will.
 The true mark of a good politician is the ability to answer any question, if only by refashioning the question into one they find more friendly and works to their advantage.
 My little mistake was to nobody’s advantage.
 Still, I am happy with how my day went overall.

 What a beautiful thing it is to be happy on my own.
 A friend cut me off yesterday, and in its own way, that was liberating.
 My mind is free to dwell on other things, and my heart is spared of the heartache and risk that defines trusting in another person.
 No more breaking the butterfly upon the wheel.
 I liked to think that the human heart’s capacity to endure suffering was limitless.
-I am now more infatuated with a theory of a theory of suffering and elasticity.
+I am now more infatuated with a theory elasticity.

 “Yet it is possible to practice the art of living even in a concentration camp, although suffering is omnipresent. . .”

 I had a really deep conversation with Gracie today about religion and the nature of belief.
-I was fascinated by how my readings about Descartes’ demon and the Dreaming problem wove into our conversation today.
+Without knowing it, we talked about Descartes’ demon and the Dreaming problem.
+How do I know I am not dreaming?
+What do I know without a doubt is true?
+For my generation, this last question feels important.
 I am asking myself whether there are any absolute truths.
 I am inclined to think not; for in everything, there is as much fact of the truth as there is of the opposite.

 On dreams, I read this article today, it said;